 Alexandra Pellot, Registered Clinical Social Work Intern

-Some of Alex’s interests include eating food from different countries all over the world and helping animals.
+Alex’s interests include eating food from different countries all over the world and animal welfare.
 She is passionate about helping others, DBT, and continuing her work with people who have experienced trauma by becoming a Licensed Clinical Social Worker.

 Tracy Doering, Social Work Student

 Tracy started her internship at TBC for CBT in January, 2020.
 She received her bachelor’s degree from Florida State University and is currently pursuing her Master’s in Social Work from The University of South Florida.
 She has 4 years of experience as a crisis counselor and serves populations in the Tampa area as a student clinical director at USF’s BRIDGE Clinic.
 Tracy’s interest in mindfulness has led her to study with several meditation teachers across South America and Europe before beginning her graduate program.
 She is excited about integrating this interest with her passion for helping others find greater well-being through DBT, and is currently completing an intensive internship at TBC for CBT under the supervision of Christine Barker, LCSW and Nancy Gordon, LCSW.
 Tracy is additionally passionate about circus arts, animal welfare, and enjoys playing the guitar, singing, and spending time in nature.